coderamen666/srd-v3.5-md/basic-rules-and-legal/combat-ii-movement-modifiers-and-special-actions.md

 can halt, awe (rebuke), control (command), or bolster undead.

-Regardless of the effect, the general term for the activity is "turning."
+Regardless of the effect, the general term for the activity is “turning.”
 When attempting to exercise their divine control over these creatures, characters make turning checks.

 #### Turning Checks